How to Avoid Life Insurance Denial

 See, Thompson v.
 Occidental Life Insurance Company of Calif., supra, 9 Cal.3d at 919.

 Lastly, an Occidental officer testified that the carrier would not have issued the policy if the true information had been disclosed.
-However, the trial court was entitled to disregard the evidence because of the witness’ potential bias, and his demeanor or manner of testifying.
+However, the trial court was entitled to disregard the evidence because of the witness’s potential bias, and his demeanor or manner of testifying.

 Importantly, the person taking down the application information in Thompson was a medical care provider – the insured only signed the application (as here).
 The Court found that the medical care provider’s alleged omissions were chargeable to the insurance company – resulting in coverage.